 A single blinded, controlled study was undertaken to investigate the efficacy of Ooshakadi Lekhana in reducing serum lipids.
-Ooshaka or Kshara Mrittika (alkaline sand) was used in the study.
+Osaka or Kshara Mrittika (alkaline sand) was used in the study.
 45 patients were randomized into three groups, each containing 15 patients.
 The satin, atrovastatin was used as a control.
-Average mean reduction of lipids were found statistically significant (p<0.05) in the experimental groups over the control group in all types of lipids except HDL which has presented increase pattern.
+The average mean reduction of lipids were found statistically significant (p<0.05) in the experimental groups over the control group in all types of lipids except HDL which has presented an increase pattern.

 Dosage: 01 capsule twice a day before meals.
 Click here to Buy Guggulu >>

-- The effect on total serum cholesterol and its lipoprotein fractions of supplementation of the diet with amalaki was studied in normal and hypercholesterolaemic men in the age group of 35-55 years.
+The effect on total serum cholesterol and its lipoprotein fractions of supplementation of the diet with Amalaki was studied in normal and hypercholesterolaemic men in the age group of 35-55 years.
 Amalaki was given in raw form for twenty-eight days.
 A decrease in cholesterol levels was observed in normal and hypercholesterolaemic patients.
-However, when, amalaki was withdrawn after weeks, rise in total serum cholesterol levels of the hypercholesterolaemic subjects was observed to rise to initial levels.
+However, when, Amalaki was withdrawn after weeks, rise in total serum cholesterol levels of the hypercholesterolemic subjects was observed to rise to initial levels.